vlinderco/vlinderco.github.io/resources.md

 > "They have been able to identify intentions and motivations which they hadn't previously."
 > <small>Practitioner in Lambeth Youth Offending Service</small>

-### Order the full toolkit for just £44.95 (no VAT)

-Also available on [Amazon]

-Watch this video for information about the elements of the Tightrope and the analogy
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GRhAgx1uSL4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Supporting current approaches of trauma informed practice, Signs of Safety®, GoodLives, Desistance Theory and Motivational Interviewing the toolkit is based on an analogy that being a teenager can be like walking on a Tightrope and supports an open discussion to reflect on key areas within assessments and plans:

 -	Falling Off – the behavior we are worried might happen in the future